 Some interesting rock formations near the border with Chile.

-A lot of travelers kickstart their Salar De Uyuni tours from the city of Uyuni, but a few companies offer similar itineraries from Tupiza.
+Many travelers kickstart their Salar De Uyuni tours from Uyuni, but a few companies offer similar itineraries from Tupiza.

-Tours from Tupiza is recommended by seasoned travelers because they are reportedly more organized, they offer better facilities, and their drivers reputably put a premium on safety more than their overworked Uyuni counterparts.
+Tours from Tupiza are recommended by seasoned travelers because they are reportedly more organized, they offer better facilities, and their drivers reputably put a premium on safety more than their overworked Uyuni counterparts.

 The 5 essentials tips you need to know before your trip to salar de uyuni